-Actuarial Assumptions

-Assumptions about future plan experience that affect costs or liabilities, such as: mortality, withdrawal, disablement, and retirement; future increases in salary; future rates of investment earnings; future investment and administrative expenses; characteristics of members not specified in the data, such as marital status; characteristics of future members; future elections made by members; and other items.
+Actuarial Assumptions Assumptions about future plan experience that affect costs or liabilities, such as: mortality, with drawal, disablement, and retirement; future increases in salary; future rates of investment earnings; future investment and administrative expenses; characteristics of members not specified in the data, such as marital status; characteristics of future members; future elections made by members; and other items.

-Actuarial Cost Method

-A procedure for allocating the Actuarial Present Value of Future Benefits between the Actuarial Present Value of future Normal Costs and the Actuarial Accrued Liability.
+Actuarial Cost Method A procedure for allocating the Actuarial Present Value of Future Benefits between the Actuarial Present Value of future Normal Costs and the Actuarial given set of Actuarial Assumptions.

-Actuarial Equivalent
+Accrued Liability.

-Of equal Actuarial Present Value, determined as of a given date and based on a given set of Actuarial Assumptions.
+Actuarial Equivalent Of equal Actuarial Present Value, determined as of a given date and based on a the future.
+It is determined by discounting the future payments with an assumed interest rate and with the assumed probability each payment will be made.